-Freedom Prep's sole focus in our academic program has been the same since we first opened our doors in 2009 - to prepare all of our students to excel in college and in life.
-The manner in which we have delivered on that promise has evolved and improved alongside educational research, but our intent has always been and will continue to be a well-rounded general academic program that develops critical thinking skills, broad content knowledge, and the ability to compete against peers across the country for seats at the most prestigious institutions of higher learning.
+Freedom Prep's focus has been constant since 2009 - prepare all of our students to excel in college and in life.
+While our program has evolved alongside educational research, our intent has always been to be a well-rounded general academic program that develops critical thinking skills, broad content knowledge, and the ability to compete against peers across the country for seats at the most prestigious colleges.
 Over our 12 years of operation, we have shifted from teachers fully owning the burden of curriculum and assessment design to an established academic program that propels students towards college-readiness (defined as a 21 or higher on the ACT assessment).
 The sections below will break down that model by content area, focusing on the four core content areas of literacy, mathematics, science and social studies.
 Over the past decade, many states (including Tennessee and Alabama) have shifted towards more rigorous career and college-readiness standards across all subjects.
 As such, the academic program describes FPA's current alignment to this new college-ready bar.
-Additionally, it should be noted that all description of instruction refers to the whole-group, co-taught instructional model to our standard class size of 28 students across grades K-8, unless otherwise noted.